Miami Beach Art Deco neon at dusk

 7 min read

 Ocean Drive is a ten-block stretch of pastel Art Deco hotels facing Lummus Park and the Atlantic.
-It's been the photogenic heart of Miami Beach since the 1930s, and at night the neon comes on, the convertibles roll, and the strip transforms from a tourist promenade into something between Las Vegas and a Wes Anderson set.
-This guide is for travellers who want their hotel to be inside the action — not a 20-minute Uber away.
+It's been the photogenic heart of Miami Beach since the 1930s, and at night the neon comes on, the convertibles roll, and the strip turns from a tourist promenade into something between Las Vegas and a Wes Anderson set.
+This guide is for travelers who want their hotel inside the action — not a 20-minute Uber away.

 The Art Deco District at a glance

-Miami Beach's Art Deco Historic District is the largest collection of 1920s and 1930s architecture in the world — 960 protected buildings concentrated between 5th and 23rd Streets.
-Ocean Drive runs the eastern edge along the beach; Collins Avenue is the parallel commercial spine one block west; Washington Avenue runs nightlife one block further west again.
-Understanding this three-street structure is the key to the area: Ocean Drive for sunset cocktails and people-watching, Collins for hotels and restaurants, Washington for clubs.
+Miami Beach's Art Deco Historic District is the largest collection of 1920s and 1930s architecture in the world — 960 protected buildings between 5th and 23rd Streets.
+Ocean Drive runs the eastern edge along the beach; Collins Avenue is the parallel commercial spine one block west; Washington Avenue runs nightlife one block west again.
+That three-street structure is the key to the area: Ocean Drive for sunset cocktails and people-watching, Collins for hotels and restaurants, Washington for clubs.

 South Beach Art Deco facades in pastel light